 The amount of postage required for your invitation suite will vary based on the weight.
 Embellishments like wax seals, ribbon, and thick paper can also affect your postage rate – if they make your envelopes bumpy or too stiff, there is a “non-machinable” charge.

 Make sure to buy stamps for the RSVP card envelopes as well.
-Standard 1st class postage is normally used for your RSVP envelopes.
+Standard 1 oz postage is normally used for your RSVP envelopes.

 These are instructions for the traditional way to stack your enclosures, but you may want to do things differently depending on the pieces in your invitation suite and your preferences.